AaronGS1999/Drosophila_Tensorflow/README.md

 To use Google Colab code, simply run the code cells sequentially.

-As output, a .csv file similar to this will be obtained:
+As the output, a .csv file similar to this will be obtained:

  <p align="center">
   <img src="https://github.com/AaronGS1999/Drosophila_Tensorflow/blob/main/images/example_output.png">